fdebrain/stock-screening-dashboard/README.md

 - [ ] Extending app to stocks (currently only ETFs)
 - [ ] Comparing two ETFs/stocks (correlation, returns, etc...)
 - [ ] More to come...

+## Contributing
+To learn more about making a contribution to this repository, please see our [Contributing guide](https://github.com/fdebrain/stock-screening-dashboard/blob/master/CONTRIBUTING.md).